andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
 - [awesome-inclusion-open-science](https://github.com/willingc/awesome-inclusion-open-science) - Curated resources for inclusive collaboration in open science.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
-- [awesome-machine-learning-startups-munich](https://github.com/alxschwrz/awesome-machine-learning-startups-munich) - A list of machine learning & artificial intelligence startups in Munich (Germany).
+- [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
 - [awesome-nas](https://github.com/awesome-nas/awesome-nas) - A curated list of awesome NAS（Network Attached Storage）software and resources.
 - [MySoftwareList](https://github.com/AzimsTech/MySoftwareList) - My top picks of software I use everyday.  | WIP 🚧.
 - [bitcoin-history](https://github.com/bitcoinfo/bitcoin-history) - Internet History, Digital Cryptography, Cypherpunks, Money \ Economics.
 All the history is related to Bitcoin.
 - [awesome-confidential-computing](https://github.com/bpradipt/awesome-confidential-computing) - Collection of resources on Confidential Computing.
 - [awesome-church-calendar](https://github.com/calendarium-romanum/awesome-church-calendar) - List of liturgical calendar applications and libraries.
 - [awesome-42-freelance-42paris](https://github.com/CamilleHbp/awesome-42-freelance-42paris) - Awesome list for the 42paris campus freelances.
 Aggregates the best tips and tools for french freelancers.
-- [AwesomeResources](https://github.com/CodheadClub/AwesomeResources) - An awesome list of computer science related resources.
 - [fucking-awesome-ios](https://github.com/correia-jpv/fucking-awesome-ios) - A curated list of awesome iOS ecosystem, including Objective-C and Swift Projects.
 With repository stars⭐ and forks🍴.
-- [awesome-tee-blockchain](https://github.com/dineshpinto/awesome-tee-blockchain) - A curated list of resources for learning about Trusted Execution Environments (TEEs) in the context of blockchains. .
 - [awesome-dj](https://github.com/endormi/awesome-dj) - List of reasons why django is awesome for web development & django bootstrap boilerplate.
 - [awesome-redos-security](https://github.com/engn33r/awesome-redos-security) - List of RegEx DoS (ReDoS) CVEs and resources.
 - [awesome-BCIss](https://github.com/FBen3/awesome-BCIss) - List of summer schools to study brain-computer interfaces, neurotechnology & related fields worldwide .